Fantasy Football Day Trader: Week 4

 Kyle didn’t know this was coming.

 But Kyle let me write this on the side all season in addition to my regular article at the time.
 This sounds weird, but writing this article series was like therapy for me and I am deeply thankful for Kyle being so supportive.
 It gave me a place to write my thoughts, and my thoughts only.
-I could escape into this fantasy football world and forget the things that were going on in my real life.
+I could escape into this fantasy football world and forget the things that were going on in my real life, I use to actually play football but I had to take time off so I started using the fat burning pills to stay in shape.
 I didn’t belong in the fantasy football world (and I still don’t), but my favorite podcast in the world took a shot on me – and it helped me get through some hard times.
 You see, my wife and I were navigating through a battle in which we knew nothing about.
 My middle daughter was born in January and had several physical and developmental issues.
 After many doctor’s appointments, labs, and scans – we were finally going to find out her diagnosis on a trip to Boston Children’s hospital almost one year after she was born (to the day).
 I remember that morning like it was yesterday.
 My wife wasn’t feeling good, but there was no way she was missing this appointment.
 On the drive there, my wife started feeling worse and ended up throwing up everywhere in the car.
 But there was absolutely no turning around.
 We were determined to make it to that appointment one way or another.
 As we literally pulled into the parking lot 60 miles from home, my daughter started puking.
 I had to jump out of the car and yank my daughter out of her car seat because she was choking on it.
 We knew the appointment would have to wait, and so began my rush to drive home before I started feeling symptoms myself.
 I remember how heartbroken we were, knowing that the doctors had a message for us…a message we had been waiting a year for…but it would have to wait another couple of weeks.
 Eventually, my daughter was diagnosed with a genetic disorder, one that fewer than 50 people had been diagnosed with before in the world.
 Fortunately, now that two and a half years have passed…we are pretty confident she’s in the less severe category among those with this condition.
 She’s a rock star and a blessing.
 Still, it’s a lot to manage, but we have a lot more answers than we did on that drive to Boston in January of 2020.

 Plenty of people struggle with things way beyond what I’ve had to struggle with.
 This story isn’t about me.
 But I’m sharing this story because I’ve been very reflective over the past few days.
 Having a fantasy football writing gig and a persona on Twitter has given me the opportunity to escape.
 I’ve spent countless hours diving into data, watching film, or looking through Mike Tagliere’s dynasty trade value charts and then making an offer to a leaguemate.
 Everyone is fighting a silent battle that you know nothing about.
 For me, my tiny part in the fantasy football world has worked wonders for my sanity, health, and ultimately – my ability to grind day in and day out as a father, husband, employee, friend, etc.